JobMaathuis/Affordability_healthy_diet_and_BMI/readme.md

 # Relationship between the affordability of a healthy diet and body mass index

 ## The project
 In Europe and Northern America 17.3 billion people can not afford a healthy diet.
 It is known that prices rise with the increase in the level of diet quality.
 In general, a healthy diet is 60% more expensive than an energy sufficient diet `[1][2]`.
 Therfore it can be speculated that the affordability of a healthy diet may lead to poor dietery decisions.
 These poor dietery decisions may be reflected on body mass index (BMI) In this project the relationship between the affordability of a healthy diet and BMI is studied.
+The hypothesis is that the mean BMI increases when a healthy diet becomes less affordable.

 ## Data acquisition